RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/FAQ-&-Troubleshooting.md

 #### When I scan for wireless networks, no networks are found

 This can happen to anybody due to a frozen wireless adapter and is usually solved by unplugging and replugging your USB wireless card.
-But it can also happen under special circumstances.
-The most probable scenario where this is happening is when you are using `airgeddon` inside a VM (Virtual Machine) and typically this happens in VirtualBox for some adapters (typically some Ralink RTxxxx chipsets).
+Sometimes could mean that the chipset of your adapter is not a good one.
+But it can also happen for well working and compatible chipsets under special circumstances: the most probable scenario where this is happening while using a working and compatible chipset is when you are using `airgeddon` inside a VM (Virtual Machine) and typically this happens in VirtualBox for some adapters (typically some Ralink RTxxxx chipsets).

 Quick (and painful) fixes:
  - Use native Linux